A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Preliminaries

-The election competition is viewed as a game of $m$ players such that each party corresponds to a player, called a \emph{party player}.
-With a slight abuse of notation, $\mathcal{P}_i$ also denotes the party player with respect to party $\mathcal{P}_i$.
-Each party player $\mathcal{P}_i$, $i\in [m]$, has $n_i$ \emph{pure strategies}, each of which is a candidate selected to participate in the election.
-We consider an assumption as a desired \emph{monotone property} that \emph{a party wins the election with higher or equal odds if it selects a candidate with a higher social utility}.
-Moreover, the odds of winning then depend on the social utility brought by the candidates.
-Suppose that $\mathcal{P}_i$ designates candidates $x_{i,s_i}$ for $i\in [m]$ and let $\mathbf{s} = (x_{1,s_1},x_{2,s_2},\ldots,x_{m,s_m})$ (or simply $(s_1,s_2,\ldots,s_m)$ when it is clear from the context) be the \emph{profile} of the designated candidates of all the party players.
-Let $p_{i,\mathbf{s}}$ denote the probability of party player~$\mathcal{P}_i$ winning the election with respect to profile~$\mathbf{s}$.
-As defined and discussed in~\cite{LLC2021}, we can concretely formulate $p_{i,\mathbf{s}}$ and preserve the monotone property as follows. \begin{itemize}
+We focus on the \emph{election game}, which models the election competition as a game of $m$ strategic \emph{group players}.
+With a slight abuse of notation, $\mathcal{P}_i$ also denotes the group player with respect to group $\mathcal{P}_i$.
+Each group player $\mathcal{P}_i$, $i\in [m]$, has $n_i$ \emph{pure strategies}, each of which is a candidate selected to participate in the competition.
+Suppose that $\mathcal{P}_i$ designates candidates $x_{i,s_i}$ for $i\in [m]$ and let $\mathbf{s} = (x_{1,s_1},x_{2,s_2},\ldots,x_{m,s_m})$ (or simply $(s_1,s_2,\ldots,s_m)$ when it is clear from the context) be the \emph{profile} of the designated candidates of all the group players.
+We denote by $\mathbf{s}_{-i}$ the profile $\mathbf{s}$ except group player $\mathcal{P}_i$'s strategy~$s_i$.
+Let $p_{i,\mathbf{s}}$ denote the probability of group player~$\mathcal{P}_i$ winning the competition with respect to profile~$\mathbf{s}$.
+We consider an assumption as a desired \emph{monotone property} that \emph{a group wins the competition with higher or equal odds if it selects a candidate with a higher social utility}.
+The odds of winning depend on the social utility brought by the candidates. \begin{defn}[Monotone Property] The election game is \emph{monotone} if for every group $\mathcal{P}_i$, $i\in[m]$, every fixed $\mathbf{s}_{-i}$, and any two strategies $s_i,s_i'\in [n_i]$ of~$\mathcal{P}_i$, whenever